JvanKatwijk/eti-stuff/eti-cmdline/README.md

-The "normal" way for configuring and installing is mkdir build cd build cmake .. -DXXX=ON make
+The "normal" way for configuring and installing is mkdir build cd build cmake .. -DXXX=ON  [-DDUMPING=ON] make

-where XXX refers to the input device being supported, one of (RTLSDR, SDRPLAY, AIRSPY, RAWFILES)
+where XXX refers to the input device being supported, one of (RTLSDR, SDRPLAY, AIRSPY, RAWFILES, WAVFILES)

+If -DDUMPING=ON is added, the possibility for dumping the input to a ".sdr" file (note that an sdr file is a ".wav" file, with a samplerate of 2048000 and short int values).

 The resulting program is named eti-cmdline-XXX, for XXX read the devicename (sudo) make install